Downloads

 What's a "setup code" and where do I get one?

 It's a short 6-character code (like ABCD-EF) that connects your device to your pharmacy account.
 You get one when you start a free trial.
-The welcome page after checkout shows it; you can also generate a new code any time from Settings → Sync once you're connected.
+After checkout, we email it to you immediately (subject line "RxRescue — your setup code").
+You can also generate a new code any time from Settings → Sync once you're connected.

-Why does Windows say my computer is at risk?
+Why does Windows say my computer is at risk when I run the installer?

 Can I use it on multiple devices?